Innofactor/PluginRegistration/README.md

 #####Project description

 This is special flavor of classical Plugin Registration Tool provided by Microsoft as CRM SDK code sample.
-It was adopted to the format of [XrmToolBox](http://www.xrmtoolbox.com/) plugin and itended to work with the same set of the CRM versions supported by main application.
+It was adopted to the format of [XrmToolBox](http://www.xrmtoolbox.com/) plugin and itended to work with the same set of the Dynamics CRM versions as supported by main application.

 #####Project status